Two Door Cinema Club: Changing of the Seasons EP (2013–2016)

 On 8 August 2013, the band announced that a new EP entitled Changing of the Seasons was to be released.
 Along with the news came a 30-second clip of the title track, which was set for release on 20 August and is the first single taken from the EP.
 On 15 August, BBC Radio 1 premiered the single.
-In an interview with the BBC on 15 July 2014, Trimble stated that the band had started work on its third studio album.
+In an interview with the BBC on 18 July 2013, Trimble stated that the band had started work on its third studio album.
 He also mentioned that the band was aiming to release the album by early 2015.
 Trimble also announced that the band had left Kitsuné and signed with former EMI subsidiary Parlophone Records.

 Gameshow (2016–2019)

 In January 2016, the band stated that new material, presumably its third album, would be released in 2016.

 On 4 April 2016, the band announced the completion of its third studio album, Gameshow, via Twitter after announcing previously that it would be at Glastonbury in the summer.
 Prior to the completion of the album, Two Door Cinema Club had played one of the songs named "Gameshow" from the album at a concert in Boston.

 On 14 June 2016, the album artwork was revealed.
 On the same day, BBC Radio 1 debuted a new song from the album called "Are We Ready?
 (Wreck)".
 Prior to that, the band put the album up for pre-order.
 Two Door Cinema Club then released "Bad Decisions" as the second single off of the album, followed by the third and final single "Gameshow".
 On 6 July 2016, the band released a music video for "Are We Ready?
-(Wreck)".
+(Wreck)", the song was also featured in the EA Sports game, FIFA 17.
 On 14 October 2016, the band released their third studio album, Gameshow.